LivelyDismay/Learn-To-Mod/wabbajack-stuff/TempusMaledictumReadmeShort.md

 Make sure you have Skyrim Anniversary Edition.
 Yes, this includes the recent $20 add-on.
 No, it is not negotiable.

+Make sure it's a clean install of the game.
+No old mods in your data folder or anything like that.
+Delete it all and reinstall it.

+Launch the game.

 If you haven't already done this since purchasing AE, launch the game through Steam and allow Skyrim to download all the Creation Club files.

 Close the game.